tylerjroach/eventsource-android/README.md

 One addition made to the original source is that headers can now be passed in the method to include authorization tokens, etc in the request.

 Note:
 In order to use eventsource, you must create and connect the event source from a separate thread.
+If you are planning to update a view's ui from the handler, you will need to use runOnUI or create a handler tied to the main thread.

 I've packaged the code into an android library.
 Just assembleRelease in gradle to create the neccessary AAR file.
 In the near future, I will upload the library to jcenter.